Maureen-osaghae/VPC-Network-/README.md

 <h1>Build a VPC network from scratch in Terraform.</h1>
+<h2>Lab Overview</h2>
+Amazon Virtual Private Cloud (Amazon VPC) gives you the ability to provision a logically isolated section of the Amazon Web Services (AWS) Cloud where you can launch AWS resources in a virtual network that you define.
+You have complete control over your virtual networking environment, including selecting your IP address ranges, creating subnets, and configuring route tables and network gateways.
+In this lab, you Terraform to build a virtual private cloud (VPC) and other network components required to deploy resources, such as an Amazon Elastic Compute Cloud (Amazon EC2) instance.

 <h2>Objectives</h2>
 By the end of this lab, you should be able to do the following: